teste de triagem neonatal

 Screening tests for adults

-Other screening programmes (for adults) in the UK include the exame de Papanicolau, o breast screening programme e a aortic aneurysm screening programme.
+Other screening programmes (for adults) in the UK include the exame de Papanicolau, the breast screening programme and the aortic aneurysm screening programme.
 See the separate leaflet called NHS screening programme for more information.

 Is it the same everywhere?